 Compressed Adaptation: The OVA cuts out a ton of the plot.
 Even Misha only appears briefly.
-Granted, for a game so long and involved, it's pretty much impossible to pack everything in there without turning it into a long series.
+Granted, for a game so long and involved, it's impossible to pack everything in there without turning it into a long series.

-The End of the World as We Know It: It's happened twice in the past- the first being the Grathnode Inferia, the second when Reyvateils on Ar tonelico revolted against humans and destroyed about half of the floating continent as well as the civilization on it.
+It's happened twice in the past- the first being the Grathnode Inferia, the second when Reyvateils on Ar tonelico revolted against humans and destroyed about half of the floating continent as well as the civilization on it.

-The second game features taking baths to power up. 'nuff said.
+The second game features taking baths to power up.

-The third game takes it to a logical extreme: All the Reyvateils power up by stripping off their clothes.
+The third game takes it to a Logical Extreme: All the Reyvateils power up by stripping off their clothes.
 To top it all off, there are technically more than three, each with different personalities, clothes, and body types...sort of.

-Fantastic Racism: In Elemia, Reyvateils are often treated as second class citizens, to the extent that Lyner is depicted as standing out for treating them like he would any normal human.
+In Elemia, Reyvateils are often treated as second class citizens, to the extent that Lyner is depicted as standing out for treating them like he would any normal human.
 Justified in the first game, since aside from the portion of Tenba that Bourd is running, most of the racism is aimed at Reyvateils without a partner, such as Claire.
 This makes sense, seeing as Reyvateils on the Wings of Horus had destroyed a good half of a continent when Mir rebelled.